travelbank/Knit/README.md

 Version 2.0

 - Tuples to create simple data wrappers when passing multiple objects around
-- Interactors added to avoid having to use of generators for simple non-asnyc get/set operations
+- Interactors added to avoid having to use generators for simple non-asnyc get/set operations
 - View attachments such as Adapters.
 View events can now be fired from inside any view attachments.
 - Intent flags added to the Navigator